intel-realsense-extension-for-scratch/public/readme.md

 How to install:
 --------------
-- Make sure you have an Intel® RealSense™ F200 sensor plugged in
+- Make sure you have an Intel® RealSense™ F200 sensor embedded
 - Go to <a href="http://scratchx.org/?url=http://intel-realsense-extension-for-scratch.github.io/public/extension/intel_realsense_extension.js">ScratchX and load the extension</a> and follow instructions there